MaGetzUb/Link-Launcher/README.md

 # Link Launcher
 *Filter links with regular expressions and launch them into your favourite browsers*

 Have you ever wanted to open a youtube link from other software (Discord perhaps) into VLC player?
 Well now you can.
 When you build this executable and register it as a web browser in Windows registry, this program intercepts any links, pattern matches them with regular expression and launches them in an application of your choosing.
+A new feature now you can redirect link onto a custom portal service, for example youtube can be directed to invidious instance.
+Just capture the video id with parenthesis and add a replacement into replacements array of arrays.
+Each pattern has its own array of replacements.

 Big thanks for [kgabis](https://github.com/kgabis) for the [MIT](https://github.com/kgabis/parson/blob/master/LICENSE)-licensed [parson](https://github.com/kgabis/parson) (json parsing) library.